ENEE467-F2026/lab-7/README.md

 ## Lab Software

-To avoid software conflicts and increase portability, all lab software will be packaged as a Docker container.
-Follow the instructions below to get started.
+To avoid software conflicts and increase portability, a Docker image containing the simulation software has already been built on the lab computers.
+You can start a container like so:

-## Starting the Container
+## Starting the Container (this will only work only on a lab machine)

+Before beginning, ensure you are on a lab machine.
 The lab computers contain a prebuild image and the source files already so you will not have to build the image.

-Simply navigate to the
-* Clone this repo to get the lab-7 code if you haven't done so already
+* Start by enabling X11 forwarding:
     ```
-    cd ~/Labs
-    git clone -b sim https://github.com/ENEE467-F2025/lab-7.git
-    cd lab-7/docker
+    xhost +local:root
     ```
-* Enable X11 forwarding
+* Then change directory to the `~/Labs/lab-7-sim/` folder:
     ```
-    xhost +local:root
+    cd ~/Labs/lab-7-sim/docker
     ```
-* Run the Docker container
+* Start the sim container:
     ```
     userid=$(id -u) groupid=$(id -g) docker compose -f lab-7-sim-compose.yml run --rm lab-7-sim-docker
     ```